aupac/ember-aupac-typeahead/README.md

 `ember install ember-aupac-typeahead`

 ## aupac-ember-data-typeahead
 The `aupac-ember-data-typeahead` component is an extension of the more generic `aupac-typeahead` and assumes you are using ember-data to retrieve you data remotely.
-This allows ember-data users to streamline the use of this component into a single line in their template.
+This allows ember-data users to streamline the use of this component into a single line of code in their template.

 ### Component Attributes
 In addition to all the features supported by `aupac-typeahead` (see below), `aupac-ember-data-typeahead` supports the following:

--  `modelClass` : (required) the dasherized form of the ember-data model you are searching for. ie 'customer-address'
+-  `modelClass` : (*required) the dasherized form of the ember-data model you are searching for. ie 'customer-address'
 -  `suggestionKey` : (default: 'displayName') the attribute on the model to display to the user in the suggestion list,
 -  `displayKey` : (default: 'displayName') the attribute to display to the user when an item is selected,
 -  `params` : (default: {}) an object containing various query string parameters to send along with the remote request,